amvitkus/ChicagoBearsQuizzler/README.md

 TO DO:

+Will likely do another rewrite in Kotlin, MVC patter.
+Make the app look cleaner and more professional.

 Add more questions, maybe add multiple choice ones.

 Add question timer.
 10 seconds?
 New prototype build has a timer, but needs fixing.
 Currently removed.